AntoineLAFITTE/holbertonschool-shell/permissions/README.md

 2-groups : Prints all the groups the current user is part of.

-3-new_owner : Changes the owner of the file hello to the user betty.
+3-new_owner : Changes the owner of the file hello to the user betty